vtlanglois/Exercise-01c-Export-from-Twine/README.md

 The final state of the file should be as follows (replacing my information with yours):
 ```
 # Exercise-01c-Export-from-Twine
 Exercise for MSCH-C220, 31 August 2021

-A JSON file, describing an interactive fiction game, exported from Twine
+A Python dictionary, describing an interactive fiction game, exported from Twine

 ## Implementation
 Created using Twine 2 and exported with [Harlowe 3 to JSON 0.0.6 by Jonathan Schoonhoven](https://github.com/jtschoonhoven/twine-to-json)